FBoyang/FBoyang.github.io/_pages/about.md

 * Q: ***As a computer science major, why do you study biology?***

 &nbsp;&nbsp;&nbsp; A: <em> Many computer science researchers develop methods for specific applications.
 Just like researchers who focus their attention on computer vision, NLP, and cyber-physical systems, we focus our attention on answering biological questions.
-We need additional effort to understanding the data, understanding the relevant biological knowledge to analyze the data.  <em>
+We need additional effort to understand the data and the relevant biological knowledge to analyze the data.  <em>

 * Q: ***Why choose computational biology as my research field?***